 Instructions: Roll a dice three times to get three numbers.
-Then answer the questions related to the numbers from this list.
+Then answer the questions related to the numbers from

-- 1. What actions or decisions would guarantee failure? - 2.
+- this list.
+(You can use the worksheet on the next page.) - 1.
+What actions or decisions would guarantee failure? - 2.
 How could I make this situation even worse? - 3.
 What would I never do? - 4.
 What if I already failed trying to solve this?
 How could I fail even bigger? - 5.
 What if I only had five minutes to achieve my goal?
 What risks would I take? - 6.
-What if I was ship-wrecked on a deserted island and had limited resources?
-How would I solve the challenge?
+What if I had no money to try to solve the challenge?